Natascha Engel: Early life and education

-Engel was born in Berlin, Germany, to a German father and an English mother.
+Engel was born in West Berlin, Germany, to a German father and an English mother.
 After her parents' divorce she moved with her mother to Kent and was educated at Kent College and The King's School, Canterbury.

 She later trained as a linguist in German and Portuguese at King's College London and at the University of Westminster where she obtained a Master's degree in Technical and Specialised Translation (German, Dutch, Spanish and Portuguese).

 Early career

 While living in Madrid, Spain, Engel worked as a volunteer for two years in the local office of Amnesty International while earning a living as an English and German teacher.
 After returning to Britain to work as a Teletext subtitler, Engel learned British Sign Language and volunteered as a communication support worker.
-She was among the first to join the Organising Academy of the Trade Union Congress, serving with the Graphical, Paper and Media Union.
+She was among the first to join the Organising Academy of the Trades Union Congress, serving with the Graphical, Paper and Media Union.
 In 2001 she co-ordinated the political fund ballots to help trade unions to maintain their political funds.

 Engel joined the Labour Party staff as a Trade Union Liaison Officer in 1997 organising marginal seats campaigning and co-ordinating trade union policy with the Labour Party.
 In 2001 she became programme director at the think tank, the Smith Institute.